 - AHPs who deliver services to citizens, in roles funded by the taxpayer.

 Further details regarding specific responsibilities for each of these key leadership groups can be found in ‘AHPs into Action’ on page 23.

 - Join in the conversation on Twitter at #AHPsintoAction

 - Share your feedback by joining our online workshop

-You may also wish to follow @WeAHPs a virtual sharing platform for all professions, connecting, driving and supporting the Allied Health Professionals community through #WeAHPs tweet chats and social media resources.
+@WeAHPs connects and supports the Allied Health Professionals community through #WeAHPs tweet chats and social media resources.